FunKey-Project/FunKey-Project.github.io/docs/developer_guide/software_reference/sd_card_layout/directory_structure.md

-As the FunKey-OS is based on Linux, it conforms with a few exceptions to the [Filesystem Hierarchy Standard (FHS)][1].
+As the FunKey OS is based on Linux, it conforms with a few exceptions to the [Filesystem Hierarchy Standard (FHS)][1].

 ## Hierarchies